GSA-TTS/identity-site/content/_help/verify-your-identity/overview._en.md

 ## What do I need to verify my identity?

 You will need a driver’s license or state ID, a Social Security number, and a U.S. phone number or mailing address to verify your identity with Login.gov.

+To verify your identity with Login.gov, you will need a:
+* Driver’s license, state ID, or U.S. passport book
+* Social Security number
+* U.S. phone number or mailing address

 If you don’t have all of these requirements, contact the agency you are trying to access to find out what you can do instead.